LeanneLibGriff/nine-repro/Step8CompSecurity.md

 ### Step 8
 ## Computer Security

-## Secure your computer and network reduces the risk of a data breach, theft or hack
+## Securing your computer reduces the risk of a data breach, theft or hack

 Beginner